chicagopython/CodingWorkshops/problems/flask_collage/README.md

 - Attend RasberryPi Lab (Intermediate)
 - Work on my own project, get help from others

+4. Deploy your app to a public hosting, share the link with the world!

-2. Currently we are accepting RSVPs on both ChiPy's site and Chicago Pythonista's meetup page.
+5. Currently we are accepting RSVPs on both ChiPy's site and Chicago Pythonista's meetup page.
 Can you fetch the thumbnails from both the pages, eliminate the duplicates, and merge them to generate the collage?

-3. Deploy your app to a public hosting, share the link with the world!